Transaction-Time Verification

 | UCP | Checkout session creation | Payment confirmation + order |

-| AP2 | Cart/Intent Mandate creation | Payment Mandate + authorization |
+| AP2 | Checkout Mandate creation | Payment Mandate + authorization |

-At Level 2+, the contentHash SHOULD be included in the proposal phase.
+At Level 2+, the atrHash SHOULD be included in the proposal phase.
 Including it in the proposal allows the agent to verify before paying.
 Including it only in the receipt is valid but weaker — the agent cannot verify before committing.

 Agent Verification Flow (Level 2+)